sandykaur2008/Art-Site/README.md

 Also, found https://simpleisbetterthancomplex.com/ very helpful!

 # To Do
 Need to fix tests and also Amazon S3 storage settings.
+Also, need to make posts on site look nicer.